-- Obtain parent/guardian permission for any use of transportation outside of the meeting place.

-- Every driver must:

-- o be an approved Girl Scout volunteer,

-- o be 21 years of age or older,

-- o have a good driving record,

-- hold a valid license, appropriate to the vehicle,

-- o use a registered/insured vehicle and

-- o follow all state laws.

-- Girls never drive other girls.

-- If a group is traveling in one vehicle, there must be at least two unrelated, approved adult volunteers in the vehicle, one of whom is female.
-In addition, the required girl-volunteer ratios (listed in this document) must be followed.

-- If a group is traveling in more than one vehicle, the entire group must consist of at least two unrelated, approved adult volunteers, one of whom is female, and the girl-volunteer ratios listed in this document must be followed.
-Care should be taken so that a single car is not separated from the group for an extended length of time.

-- Vans Designed for 12 and 15 Passengers

-- Passenger vans of 12 or fewer are acceptable and approved forms for transportation.

-- Girl Scouts of Utah's policy prohibits the use of 15 passenger vans in transporting girls to/from Girl Scout activities.
-However, riding in a 15+ passenger van is permitted IF the van is a professionally operated commercial vehicle (i.e., airport shuttles).

-- Anyone who is driving a vehicle with more than 12 passengers must be a professional driver who possesses a commercial driver's license (CDL).
+- Obtain parent/caregiver permission (available on our Forms and Documents webpage) for any use of transportation outside of the meeting place. - Every driver must: - be an approved Girl Scout volunteer, - be 21 years of age or older, - have a good driving record, - hold a valid license, appropriate to the vehicle, - use a lawfully registered vehicle, - Provide proof of personal automobile liability insurance coverage, and - follow all state laws. - Girls never drive other girls. - If a group is traveling in one vehicle, there must be at least two unrelated, approved adult volunteers in the vehicle, one of whom is female.
+In addition, the required girl-volunteer ratios (listed in this document) must be followed. - If a group is traveling in more than one vehicle, the entire group must consist of at least two unrelated, approved adult volunteers, one of whom is female, and the girl-volunteer ratios listed in this document must be followed.
+Care should be taken so that a single car is not separated from the group for an extended length of time. - Vans Designed for 12 and 15 Passengers - Maximum capacity of personally owned private passenger vehicle used by volunteer driver must be less than 12-passenger, except in limited cases with pre-approval from GSU. - $\circ$ In the event a 12-passenger van is approved for use, the following must be observed: - Driver must be a minimum of 25 years of age. - No towing of trailers or loading of anything on top of van. - Limited night driving - Daily checks of all vital components, which are then recorded - Seatbelt use is mandatory for all occupants, regardless of state law. - Girl Scouts of Utah's policy prohibits the use of 15 passenger vans in transporting girls to/from Girl Scout activities.
+However, riding in a 15+ passenger van is permitted IF the van is a professionally operated commercial vehicle (i.e., airport shuttles). - Anyone who is driving a vehicle with more than 12 passengers must be a professional driver who possesses a commercial driver's license (CDL). - Any adult should drive no more than six hours in one day, with rest breaks every two hours. - There must be a relief driver for trips of more than six hours.
+The relief driver must hold a valid operator's license for that vehicle and have their driving record checked. - If possible, plan to drive only in daylight hours; this includes relief drivers. - If a trailer is used, it must be with a vehicle of less than 12-passengers and follow all state, local, and federal regulations for the areas of travel. - The assigned driver must be experienced in pulling a trailer. - No girls or adults may ride in the trailer.

-- Any adult should drive no more than six hours in one day, with rest breaks every two hours.
-There must be a relief driver for trips of more than six hours.
-The relief driver must hold a valid operator's license for that vehicle and have their driving record checked. - If possible, plan to drive only in daylight hours; this includes relief drivers. - If a trailer is used, it must follow all state, local, and federal regulations for the areas of travel. - The assigned driver must be experienced in pulling a trailer. - o No girls or adults may ride in the trailer. - Caravanning is NOT allowed; each driver must have information about route and destination in addition to cell-phone numbers of other drivers. - Any motor vehicle used to transport Girl Scouts must be duly licensed, insured, safety-tested, and operated by an adult with a valid driver license.
-Vehicles must also carry appropriate insurance as required by Utah state law. - Each passenger must have their own seat and use a seat belt and adhere to all state laws regarding booster seats and requirements for children in rear seats. - According to Utah law, children must ride in booster seats until age 8.
-It is even safer to keep them in boosters until they are 4 feet 9 inches tall, no matter their age. - o After age 8, children should always wear a seat belt. - o Children 12 years of age and younger should continue to ride in the back seat.
+- Caravanning is NOT allowed; each driver must have information about route and destination in addition to cell-phone numbers of other drivers. - Any motor vehicle used to transport Girl Scouts must be duly licensed, insured, safety-tested, and operated by an adult with a valid driver license. - Vehicles must also carry appropriate insurance as required by Utah state law. - Each passenger must have their own seat and use a seat belt and adhere to all state laws regarding booster seats and requirements for children in rear seats. - According to Utah law, children must ride in booster seats until age 8.
+It is even safer to keep them in boosters until they are 4 feet 9 inches tall, no matter their age. - After age 8, children should always wear a seat belt. - Children 12 years of age and younger should continue to ride in the back seat.